 Dancing Queen: The best trends to revive for a spring wedding

 In the '70s we danced the night away at Studio 54, draped in furs and gold.
 In the '80s we partied with bright blue eyeshadow and bright blue cocktails.
 In the '90s we took over house parties and rocked on at concerts.
 And in the '00s we partied our way through the day (at music festivals) and the night (more nightclubs).
-It's common knowledge some of our best fashion comes from those vintage eras, when our wardrobes were big, bold, sparkly and FUN - and that's why we're reviving for spring.
+It's common knowledge that some of today's best fashion comes from those bygone eras, when our wardrobes were big, bold, sparkly and FUN - and that's why we're reviving them for spring.

 Here's four looks to get you started.

 I promise to dance if you play...
 September by Earth, Wind & Fire.

 We might have worn these trends almost 50 years ago, but it doesn't mean they're out of date.
 In fact, most pieces we wore in the '70s are totally wearable today.

 Heading to a cocktail or black tie wedding?
 Consider wearing a simple floor-length silk gown, finished with a faux fur coat that screams extra!
 Keep your accessories chic, your makeup golden and your hair as bouncy as it can get.
 Just add a glass of champagne!

 I promise to dance if you play...
 Uptown Girl by Billy Joel.

 The '80s wasn't a shy era.
 It was neon, it was tulle, it was sequins and it was shoulderpads.
 While some believe fashion from the '80s should stay in the '80s, there are definitely pieces we can be inspired by for a modern-day spring wedding.